-Insider trading is often discussed, but it is something that many do not fully understand, or there is a concept of it but no true comprehension of what it is and how it can occur.
+Insider trading is often discussed, but it is something that many do not fully understand, or there is a concept of it but no proper comprehension of what it is and how it can occur.
 To learn more about insider trading, keep reading.

 What is insider trading?